-Bike Tech (Now registering!): Where do cyclists go when they need bike help?
+Bike Tech (Closed for 2019): Where do cyclists go when they need bike help?
 Bike Tech!
 This Roadie team works closely with Cannondale, the AIDS/LifeCycle Official Bike Tech Sponsor, to provide bike support at daily rest stops and in camp.
 They take care of everything from damaged bar tape to new derailleurs and flat tires!
 Advanced bike tech skills a plus!

 Bus Liaisons (Closed for 2019): This team works closely with our bus drivers and staff to provide transportation to our participants along the routes.
 Bus Liaison Roadies provide moral support to Cyclists and Roadies who ride the SAG bus to camp.
 Must be able to read and communicate directions to bus drivers and provide TLC to Cyclists.